Star Wars: Attack of the Clones (2002) - Review (Fair or Foul)

 The film opens with an assassination attempt on Natalie Portman's character, Padme.
 Later, there's a dramatic hover-car chase through the city world of Coruscant, a planet of which, up to this point in the films, we've seen very little.
 The chase is exciting, the flying cars and atmosphere are reminiscent of the futuristic-noir classic Blade Runner, and the mystery that unfolds at the end of the chase hooks your interest.

 Where it goes from there, isn't all that interesting, but it is a change of pace for Star Wars.
 The villains of the movies had always been pretty cut & dry, out in the open.
-Even in Episode I, the assassin of the film was the obviously evil Darth Maul, so they weren't exactly hiding themselves int he shadows.
+Even in Episode I, the assassin of the film was the obviously evil Darth Maul, so they weren't exactly hiding themselves in the shadows.
 In Attack of the Clones, however, we don't even get a glimpse of the primary antagonist until halfway in.
 This was a franchise first to have the villains not be obviously present in the first half of the movie and to have some villainous subterfuge taking place in the plot.

 Unfortunately, the mystery doesn't really lead to much for several reasons.
 We know that the true villain from Episode I still exists, and we also have a pretty good idea of who that villain is.
-Names are dropped to give us a sense of mystery as to who these characters and who might be involved, but it's not like it's difficult to figure out.
-The new character we see in the movie is Jengo Fett, so we know he's involved in some way and then Christopher Lee shows up, and the mystery part of the plot goes away pretty quick.
+Names are dropped to give us a sense of mystery as to who these characters are and who might be involved, but it's not like it's difficult to figure out.
+The new character we see in the movie is Jango Fett, so we know he's involved in some way and then Christopher Lee shows up, and the mystery part of the plot goes away pretty quick.
 In the end, some of the loose ends aren't really tied up and we're kind of expected to forget about them once the action scenes start.

 There is no spoon

-I guess what I'm saying is, there's no actual mystery to the movie, it's just a good opening.
+I guess what I'm saying is, that there's no actual mystery to the movie, it's just a good opening.

 Foul: Skywalker Segments

-George Lucas really wants us to believe two things about Anakin Skywalker: He wants us to believe that Anakin is a sympathetic hero who is a good person that is destined for tragedy, and he wants us to believe that the love between Anakin and Padme is genuine.
+George Lucas really wants us to believe two things about Anakin Skywalker: He wants us to believe that Anakin is a sympathetic hero who is a good person who is destined for tragedy, and he wants us to believe that the love between Anakin and Padme is genuine.

 I'm so obviously evil, you can tell from my scowl

-He'd prefer his main hero/future-villain, be a petulant child who has a boner for the first girl he met who could tolerate him while he was a different actor.
+He'd prefer his main hero/future villain to be a petulant child who has a boner for the first girl he met who could tolerate him while he was a different actor.
 Instead of Anakin being a complex character who wants to follow the teachings of the Jedi and use wisdom in his decision-making, but feels a pull of morality, he just does and says whatever he feels like without much regret.
 Anakin just comes across as a hot-head creeper who doesn't think about his actions before doing them and constantly argues with his teacher, or lover, about these rash and immature decisions.
 There are no deeper thoughts involved here.
 He just wants to do something and, when it doesn't go his way, he gets upset.
-If he showed the wisdom and respect of a Jedi in training and then flipped out when his mom died, there would have been a greater impact to him as a character because we would have seen that he was a good guy with some deep emotions hidden under the surface (also known as "character complexity").
-Instead, he is all out in the open and everyone just goes along with it, or still thinks he's cool.
-This not only diminishes him as a character, but everyone else who believes in him.
+If he showed the wisdom and respect of a Jedi in training and then flipped out when his mom died, there would have been a greater impact on him as a character because we would have seen that he was a good guy with some deep emotions hidden under the surface (also known as "character complexity").
+Instead, he is all out in the open, and everyone just goes along with it or still thinks he's cool.
+This not only diminishes him as a character but everyone else who believes in him.

 You keep telling yourself that, chump.

 Then there's the "love" story.
 The film practically barfs its sappy romance all over you and makes Anakin seem like a psychopathic peeping tom.
-It'll make you want a shower afterwards.
+It'll make you want a shower afterward.
 Good god, this stuff is terrible.

-Easily the Jake Lloyd equivalent of the film, the "love" scenes drag this film down into a cesspool of drek.
+Easily the Jake Lloyd equivalent of the film, the "love" scenes drag this film down into a cesspool of crap.
 Cheesy lines and cheesy scenes force the "romance" down your throat, to convince you that what's happening on-screen is love, despite Natalie Portman and Hayden Christianson having next to no chemistry together.
 It's just as awkward and painful to watch at home as I remember in the theater.
 I can even recall the groans from audience members as they looked on in awkward disgust at each moment tainted by the soft filters and sappy dialogue.

 Nothing says love like a good old eye-f*ck by the lake

 What makes it all so much more awkward, though, is just Anakin as a character.
-He behaves like a crybaby brat so much through the movie, and talks back like an arrogant prick to everyone, included his girlfriend, I fail to see how anyone would fall in love with him.
-Not only that, but some of the lines he has and the ways in which Christianson portrays him makes his character seem like a perverted psychopath.
+He behaves like a crybaby brat so much through the movie, and talks back like an arrogant prick to everyone, including his girlfriend, I fail to see how anyone would fall in love with him.
+Not only that but some of the lines he has and the ways in which Christianson portrays him make his character seem like a perverted psychopath.
 There are moments in which Padme notices this behavior and reacts [almost] appropriately, but then there are others where she does not react appropriately at all and she somehow falls in love with him.
 When they kiss and when she delivers a love speech that's sappy to the core, it's just startling and unbelievable.
 In some ways, it's a bigger mystery than the plot's as to how the hell we're supposed to believe that these characters are supposed to be in love.

-I wonder what it was that made him the most attractive to her: the way he wanted to spy on her while she slept, or how he talked about going through a village of sand-people and murdering men, women, and children?
-I guess mass-murder is pretty hot to space-women.
+I wonder what it was that made him the most attractive to her: the way he wanted to spy on her while she slept, or how he talked about going through a village of sand people and murdering men, women, and children?
+I guess mass murder is pretty hot to space women.

 Back away, slowly.